loveencounterflow/interlex/README.md

 * **`[—]`** implement a `select()` method somewhere that formalizes matching against lexemes
 * **`[—]`** implement API to check whether errors occurred
 * **`[—]`** implement `lexeme.terminate` to cause scanning to stop
+* **`[—]`** build lexer for EffString specs
+* **`[—]`** implement `reserved` characters:
+  * **`[—]`** allow lexemes to announce 'reserved' / 'forbidden' / 'active' characters (such as `<` that signals start of an HTML tag) that can later be used to formulate a fallback pattern to capture otherwise unmatched text portions
+    * **`[—]`** at any point, allow to construct a pattern that *only* matches reserved characters and a pattern that matches anything *except* reserved characters
+  * **`[—]`** modify behavior of catchall and reserved:
+    * **`[—]`** catchall and reserved are 'declared', not 'added', meaning they will be created implicitly when `_finalize()` is called
+    * **`[—]`** catchall and reserved alway come last (in this order)
+    * **`[—]`** documentation (DRAFT):
+      ## Reserved and Catchall Lexemes

+      Each lexeme can announce so-called 'reserved' characters or words; these are for now restricted to strings and lists of strings, but could support regexes in the future as well.
+The idea is to collect those characters and character sequences that are 'triggers' for a given lexeme and, when the mode has been defined, to automatically construct two lexemes that will capture

+      * all the remaining sequences of non-reserved characters; this is called a *catchall* lexeme (whose default TID is set to `$catchall` unless overriden by a `lxid` setting).
+The catchall lexeme's function lies in explicitly capturing any part of the input that has not been covered by any other lexemer higher up in the chain of patterns, thereby avoiding a more unhelpful `$error` token that would just say 'no match at position so-and-so' and terminate lexing.

+      * all the remaining *reserved* characters (default TID: `$reserved`); these could conceivably be used to produce a list of fishy parts in the source, and / or to highlight such places in the output, or, if one feels so inclined, terminate parsing with an error message.
+For example, when one wants to translate Markdown-like markup syntax to HTML, one could decide that double stars start and end bold type (`<strong>...</strong>`), or, when a single asterisk is used at the start of a line, indicate unordered list items (`<ul>...<li>...</ul>`), and are considered illegal in any other position except inside code stretches and when escaped with a backslash.
+Such a mechanism can help to uncover problems with the source text instead of just glancing over dubious markup and 'just do something', possibly leading to subtle errors.

 ## Is Done